jbfish00/statsofplato.github.io/_posts/2023-12-08-classic-lit-pt2.md

 In this post, we will explore that data visually to see if we can answer questions such as:

--Where are the most popular books in the world from?
+- Where are the most popular books in the world from?
--When were these books written?
+- When were these books written?
--Who are the most prolific authors of the books that are considered classics?
+- Who are the most prolific authors of the books that are considered classics?

 # Visualizations